talfers/STR-analyzer/README.md

 ## Setup
 Setup is very simple.
-There are only 3 easy steps:
+There are 3 easy steps:

 1. Go to [RapidAPI](https://rapidapi.com/mashvisor-team/api/mashvisor) and sign up for the free tier of the Mashvisor API.
 Once you have signed up, grab your `X-RapidAPI-Key` from your account.